Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 ## **Issues with Profile**

 ### Oops!
-We couldn't find any iniswap Collectibles in your wallet.
+We couldn't find any Iniswap Collectibles in your wallet.

 We're investigating the logic behind this issue.
 Meanwhile please try the workaround.